-Having grown up in Adams County and raised her children as a single parent, Commissioner Henry knows full well what it means to overcome challenging situations.
-She knows what it’s like to struggle, to have a family member lose their job, to be one bad break from being homeless.
-Those trying times made her stronger and continue to inspire her work to improve the lives of residents across Adams County.
-Having overcome these challenges herself, Eva is a strong proponent of efficient human services to meet the needs of our residents, decreasing poverty through job and housing support and enhancing the resiliency of Adams County residents.
+Commissioner Eva Henry grew up in Adams County and raised her children as a single parent.
+She knows what it means to overcome challenging situations.
+Eva is a strong proponent of efficient human services to meet the needs of our residents and decreasing poverty through job and housing support.

-During her tenure, Commissioner Henry championed social justice through an investment of a modern facility, consolidating all human services agencies into the Pete Mirelez Human Services Center where residents can conveniently access services in a single location.
-She furthered the impact of this facility when she championed the addition of community nonprofits and a partnership with the Adams County Treasurer to expand the services provided and diversify the value of a single trip.
-Additional services now include affordable housing opportunities, family support, and no-cost tax preparation for low-income residents.
+Commissioner Henry has championed social justice through an investment of a modern facility, consolidating all human services agencies into the Pete Mirelez Human Services Center where residents can conveniently access services in a single location.
+She also championed the addition of community nonprofits and a partnership with the Adams County Treasurer to expand the services provided at the Human Services Center.

-While Commissioner Henry’s kids are now grown, she is a constant supporter of community involvement and continues her innovative creativity to develop numerous opportunities to boost social justice, amplify opportunities, and protect families.
+While Commissioner Henry’s children are now grown, she is a constant supporter of community involvement and continues her goal to develop opportunities to boost social justice, amplify opportunities, and protect families.